 The Applicant states that the enzyme can already be legally sold in Germany, Great Britain, Italy, Ireland and the USA.
-An application seeking approval for the enzyme has been submitted to JECFA and Denmark and will be submitted in France also in 2007.
+An application seeking approval for the enzyme has been submitted to JECFA and Denmark and was submitted in France in 2007.